masterteam-ntua/master-team-website/_pages/admissions.md

         <label class="col-12 pl-0">The application consists of the following elements:</label>
         <ol>
             <li class="mb-3">
                 Copy of all university degrees/diplomas received.
-In case of degrees from foreign Universities, they must have been accompanied by a certification issued by the Hellenic NARIC organization (<a href="http://www.doatap.gr/en/index.php" target="_blank" class="font-weight-bold">DOATAP</a>).
-Recognized Foreign Educational
-                Institutions can be found in the following
-                <a href="https://www.doatap.gr/national-registry-of-foreign-recognized-higher-education-institutes/" target="_blank" class="font-weight-bold">list</a>.
+Candidates who have graduated from foreign universities will post their degrees and official transcript.
+The relevant check will then be carried out according to criteria of the law 4957/2022 and the National Registry of Foreign
+                Recognized Academic Title Types (<a href="http://www.doatap.gr/en/index.php" target="_blank" class="font-weight-bold">DOATAP</a>).
                 In case of a university degree/diploma that has not yet been conferred but is about to be awarded, the candidate should submit a statement accompanied with letters from the university personnel that indicate (i) what degree requirements are pending and (ii) that the degree can be fully completed by September 29, 2023.